Fixed income in 2023: Is a renaissance coming?

 Fixed income poised to reclaim its traditional roles

-There are three distinct roles fixed income traditionally plays in a balanced multi-asset portfolio.
+There are three distinct roles fixed income has historically played in a balanced multi-asset portfolio.
 Now that markets are widely expected to return to their traditional behavior, fixed income should once again provide capital preservation, income and diversification benefits to investors.

 As previously mentioned, we expect inflation to be on a downward trend, providing room for long-term yields to fall.
 Yields and bond prices move in the opposite direction, therefore a decline in yields results in a rise in bond prices.
 Expected total returns look quite attractive for bonds in 2023.
 Even a 1% drop in yields can roughly result in positive double-digit annual returns.

-Yield: Yield-to-Worst of the Bloomberg U.S. Aggregate Bond Index.
-Duration: Modified Adjusted Duration of the Bloomberg U.S. Aggregate Bond Index.
+Source: Bloomberg.
+“Today” represents data as of 12/31/2022.
+Yield: Yield to Maturity of the Bloomberg Canada Aggregate Bond Index.
+Duration: Modified Adjusted Duration of the Bloomberg Canada Aggregate Bond Index.

 The low interest-rate environment that we experienced for almost a decade is behind us and central banks have made that abundantly clear.
 As yields move higher, investors can look to bonds as a source of stable income.
 The periodic coupon payments received are essentially an opportunity to get paid while you wait for more stability in the markets.